 - 2-3 green chilies for garnish

-- ½ cup coriander leaves for garnish
+- ½ cup coriander leaves (cilantro) for garnish

-Heat oil in a pan.
+- Heat oil in a pan.
 Add chopped onions and fry till light golden.

 - Add all the whole spices (sabit garam masala) and fry for a minute till they splutter.

 - Add ground mince of choice along with ginger & garlic paste.
 Cook on medium – high heat for a few minutes till color changes.

 - Add the dry spices (coriander powder, salt, turmeric and red chili powder).
 Keep stirring for 2-3 minutes to let the spices cook.